Gemelovg/gemelovg.github.io/_posts/2022-08-20-Where-is-my-money-going.md

 Name: Store, dtype: int64
 ```

-A lot of amazon and paypal, lets see the total amounts
+A lot of Amazon and Paypal, lets see the total amounts

 ```python